 Figure II.5: Comparison plots of salinity and temperature to daily precipitation recorded (left graph) for the data from both the upper and lower sondes.
-Comparison of upper and lower sonde Chl-a data with the addition of the D.O. data recorded at the upper sonde (right figure).
+Comparison of upper and lower sonde Chl-a data with the addition of the D.O. data recorded at the upper sonde (right figure graph).

 Precipitation data corresponds to changes in salinity and temperature recorded in the data (Figure II.5).
 While the precipitation was low for this study it does account for increases and decreases in the data.
 As salinity is a conservative tracer it is vital that its variability can be explained.
 There is an increase in precipitation in October, as well as, a decrease in temperature as it shifts from the Summer to the Fall.
 A decline in T can be explained by these factors and dips in salinity correspond to rises in precipitation (except the initial dip as the sonde was experiencing its initial calibration).
 The similarities expressed in the left graph ensure that the data compared in the right graphic are true values.